 HONOLULU TO FUKUOKA, KYUSHU ISLAND

 Our tour to Japan commences this morning when we assemble at the airport for baggage check-in procedures.
-We will depart Honolulu on a direct flight to Fukuoka on Kyushu, the third-largest and southernmost island of Japan.
+We will depart Honolulu for our flight to Narita International Airport.
 A meal will be served on board the flight.
+After completion of entry procedures, we'll check-in for our domestic flight to Fukuoka in Kyushu, the third-largest and southernmost island of Japan.

 Thursday, November 6 (Day 02)

 We'll arrive Fukuoka International Airport in the early evening, then transfer to our hotel in downtown Fukuoka/Hakata, the capital city of Fukuoka prefecture, checking in for two nights.
 Fukuoka/Hakata is the product of two cities united into one - the former castle town of Fukuoka and the port city of Hakata.